 02 of 10

-Close to Gabon in West Africa the island nation of Sao Tome and Prinicipe is home to some truly spectacular beaches.
-Principe is the smaller of the two islands, with a population of just 5,000.
-Two of the island's best beaches are part of Bom Bom Island, an amazing eco-resort on the northern shore of Principe.
-Its bar and restaurant are on a tiny islet, linked to the mainland by a long walkway.
-The virgin forests on Principe are a bird watchers paradise.
-If you enjoy turtles, whales and deep-sea fishing, you'll be very happy here.
+Surrounded by the Gulf of Guinea off the coast of West Africa, the island nation of São Tomé and Príncipe is home to some truly spectacular beaches.
+Príncipe is the smaller of the two islands, with a population of just 5,000 people.
+Two of the island's best beaches are part of Bom Bom Island Resort, an eco-friendly accommodation option on Príncipe's northern shore.
+Its bar and restaurant are located on a tiny islet, linked to the mainland by a long walkway.
+The virgin forests of Príncipe are a birdwatcher's paradise.
+Other activities include snorkeling, whale watching, deep-sea fishing, and keeping an eye out for the region's nesting turtles.

 03 of 10